-132. Despite the many civil service reforms, many challenges remain.
+132. Mr Speaker, despite the many civil service reforms, many challenges remain.
 Prominent amongst them are weak human capacity, filling of senior positions by donor-funded consultants, weak training institutes, over-centralization in Freetown, poor remuneration, weak expenditure management, poor accountability and ineffective parliamentary oversight.
 In addition, patronage networks and ethnic politics have been important barriers to building a professional and non-partisan civil service for a modern democracy.

-133. The New Direction will strengthen and modernize the Civil Service for effective and efficient service delivery.
+133. Mr Speaker, the New Direction will strengthen and modernize the Civil Service for effective and efficient service delivery.
 In the New Direction, the principal objective will be to restore the professionalism and efficiency of the civil service.
-To this end, my Government will (i) reinforce political commitment and provide strong leadership in the reform agenda (ii) rationalize the structure of the public service with a view to having a clear political leadership and direction (ii) develop a new architecture of State governance and a national civil service organogram (iii) review the Civil Service Code and Regulations (iv) establish a National Civil Service Capacity Enhancement scheme.
+To this end, my Government will [i] reinforce political commitment and provide strong leadership in the reform agenda [ii] rationalize the structure of the public service with a view to having a clear political leadership and direction [iii] develop a new architecture of State governance and a national civil service organogram (iv) review the Civil Service Code and Regulations [v] establish a National Civil Service Capacity Enhancement scheme.